 How to get in touch

-I’d love to hear from you.
-All feedback is welcome and you can contact me here.
-If you want to make sure you don’t miss anything you can subscribe to the RSS feed here or below to get my recipes straight to your inbox.
+If you want to make sure you don’t miss any of our culinary masterpieces, you can subscribe to the site below to get news, guides and recipes straight to your inbox.

-For anyone who isn’t Irish, you might be wondering about the name of the blog.
-It’s a line from an old Dublin song about a fish monger called Molly Malone.
+And for anyone who isn’t Irish, you might be wondering about the name of the blog.
+It’s a line from an old Dublin song about a fishmonger called Molly Malone.

-If you want to give it a listen check out the Dubliners singing it here.
-I really hope you enjoy the recipes and if you try one, I would love to know how it goes.
+If you want to give it a listen, check out the Dubliners singing it here.
+We really hope you enjoy the recipes, and if you try one, We’d would love to know how it goes.